History

 Photo of the Second Library

-In 1941, the Library was moved to the Washington School building.
+In 1941, the library was moved to the Washington School building.

 Wakeland Grocery Photo

-In 1988, a visual inventory was conducted.
-The library had 11,928 books, 25 audio books, 125 videos and 30 periodical subscriptions.
+By 1988, a visual inventory recorded 11,928 books, 25 audiobooks, 125 videos, and 30 periodical subscriptions.

 Jennifer Rosson, Pam Ernest, and Chris Bannon

-The new library is 4,889 square foot, and cost $500,000.
+The new library building is 4,889 square feet and cost $500,000 to construct.

 Elevation View Rendering of the New Library